What is the best Bitcoin wallet? Let's talk!

 You need to be cautious when choosing a web wallet, though, because some might not be your best Bitcoin wallet options.
 If you use a website that has limited security, then your Bitcoins will be in danger.
 It’s simple!
 Always choose a wallet that has a good reputation.
-The two web wallets that I recommend (if any) are Blockchain.info and Coinbase.
+The two web wallets that I recommend are Blockchain.com and Coinbase.

 This is how simple it is to set one up and send/receive Bitcoins!

-Go to Blockchain.info on your browser and click on the “Get a Free Wallet” button at the top right of the page.
+Go to Blockchain.com on your browser, and click on the “Get a Free Wallet” button at the top right of the page.

-On the left-hand side, you have options that allow you to buy and exchange Bitcoins.
+On the left-hand side, you have options that allow you to buy and exchange Bitcoin.
 On the right-hand side, you can see the price history of Bitcoin.

 Imagine you want to send your friend some money… what would you need?
 You’d ask them for their bank account details, wouldn’t you?

 Well, that’s how it works when you want to send Bitcoins.
-But instead of an account number, we use a public wallet address.
+Instead of an account number, though, we use a public wallet address.
 You can see your wallet address by clicking on the request button.